 Dry shampoo offers texture and control, especially if you haven’t washed your hair for a day or two and you have some product build up (or build up of your hair’s natural oils).
 The key to using dry shampoo is that you can’t simply spray and walk away.
 You need to work dry shampoo through your hair with either your fingers or a brush, lest you be left with a somewhat powdery residue visible in your hair.

-Detox Dry Shampoo uses natural rice powder to absorb excess moisture from hair, leaving behind a fresh scent with notes of sandalwood and vanilla.
+Batiste Dry Shampoo absorbs dirt and grease from hair, leaving behind a clean scent with notes of lavender and musk.

 Best for: Keeping a style in place, especially in more humid areas